Melco's Jade Dragon Celebrated As One Of Asia's Top 100 Finest Restaurants By Tatler Best

 Jade Dragon at City of Dreams, Macau

-With its spectacular designer dcor and superlative personalized service, Jade Dragon further maintains its top-tier Three MICHELIN-Star status for the sixth consecutive year.
+With its spectacular designer décor and superlative personalized service, Jade Dragon further maintains its top-tier Three MICHELIN-Star status for the sixth consecutive year.

 Setting the benchmark for fine dining in Macau, Jade Dragon's honors and awards include: